rust-lang/surveys/surveys/2024-annual-survey/questions.md

 ### Which of the following aspects of Rust present non-trivial problems to your programming productivity?

+#### Choose an assessment only for challenges that you think are impacting your work.
+You can skip any topic, we will interpret that as you are neutral.

-Type: select all that apply (optional)
+Type: matrix (optional)

-- Implementing things on tuples
+- Implementing logic for tuples of various sizes
-- Splitting things across crates (orphan rule)
+- Splitting code across crates (orphan rule)
-- Having to do iterator implementations manually
+- Having to implement Iterator manually
 - Not being able to do enough in const fn
-- Implementing Rust plugins with a stable ABI
+- Implementing plugins
-- Interoperating with other languages (e.g. C and C++)
+- Interoperating with other languages (e.g. C or C++)
 - Achieving structured concurrency with async code
 - Writing executor-agnostic async code
+- Writing correct unsafe code
 - Borrow checker not allowing valid code
-- Other (please specify)
+- Slow runtime performance
+- Slow compile times
+- Large binary size of compiled artifacts
+- High disk space usage (e.g. the size of the target folder)
+- Encountering compiler bugs (e.g. ICEs a.k.a. internal compiler errors or miscompilations)
+- Encountering opaque/unclear compiler error messages
+- Subpar IDE support (e.g. some errors are not shown or analysis is slow)
+- Subpar debugging experience (e.g. missing value visualizations or async stacktraces)
+- Lacking documentation of the Rust language or the standard library

+Options:

+- Big problem for me
+- Could be improved, but does not limit me
+- Not an issue for me at all

 > **justification**
 >
-> Conversely, try asking which /problems/ they encountered and let the Rust project figure out what is needed to improve in these areas
+> This question tries to get insights on what people wish the Rust project would improve.

+### Are there any challenges not mentioned above that limit your Rust programming productivity?

+Type: free text

+> **justification**
+>
+> Allow the cohort to mention other challenges.

 ### Which features stabilized in the past 12 months do you use the most?